 Cueva el Duende

 € | Cave Home | Live Like the Locals

-‘Duende’ is a Spanish word that encapsulates the folkloric and mythological spirit of Flamenco culture.
-Other than meaning, precisely, ‘spirit’, the great poet Federico García Lorca describes it as, “irrationality, earthiness, a heightened awareness of death, and a diabolical touch”.
-In any case, in this cave home, at the heart of Sacromonte, the ‘Sacred Mountain’, you’ll be much closer to living exactly how the locals live.
-Therefore, step out of your cave, behold the wonder of the red sunset-painted Alhambra, and dive into a gypsy flamenco club to feel all the febrile power of el duende.
+Duende is a Spanish word that encapsulates the spirit of Flamenco culture.
+Here, in the heart of Sacromonte (the Sacred Mountain), you’ll be much closer to living exactly how the locals live.
+Step out outside and behold the wonder of the sunset-painted Alhambra, and dive into a gypsy flamenco club to feel all the febrile power of el duende.

 €€ | Caves and Apartments | Alhambra Views | Swimming Pool

 Choose from a selection of clean and comfortable cave homes or apartments with Alhambra views.
 At the end of the day, cool off in the pool, then reach out with your hand—it almost feels like you can touch the Alhambra on the other side of the valley!

 Not ready to book a tour?
 Check out our Granada Guide for more resources.